Today I’m going to discuss the one thing that is clinically proven to improve your mind, your memory, your mood, and energy levels.

 - Exercise boosts energy, spurs enthusiasm, and encourages you to have more fun, be more outgoing and playful.
 18

-- Because exercise helps build muscle, lose fat and improves your hormones – it helps improve your self-esteem and libido, making you feel more attractive, regardless of your age.
+- Because exercise helps build muscle, lose fat, and improve your hormones – it helps improve your self-esteem and libido, making you feel more attractive, regardless of your age.
 19-20

 - It’s been repeatedly shown that exercise relieves symptoms of a wide range of mental health disorders including ADHD, anxiety disorders, depression, schizophrenia, and post-traumatic stress disorder.
 21-23